Moesif/moesif-rack/README.md

 update_company = MoesifRack::MoesifMiddleware.new(@app, @options).update_company(company_model)
 ```

+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `company_id` field.
+This method is a convenient helper that calls the Moesif API lib.

+For more information, see the function documentation in [Moesif Ruby API reference](https://www.moesif.com/docs/api?ruby#update-a-company).

 ### Update Companies in Batch
-Similar to update_company, but used to update a list of companies in one batch.
+To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `update_companies_batch()` method.
-Only the `company_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Ruby API Reference](https://www.moesif.com/docs/api?ruby#update-companies-in-batch).

 ```ruby
 companies = []